-The ADM1034 is a local- and remote-temperature monitor and fan controller for use in a variety of applications, including microprocessor-based systems.
+The ADM1033 is a local- and remote-temperature monitor and fan controller for use in a variety of applications, including microprocessor-based systems.
 The device accurately monitors remote and ambient temperature and uses that information to quietly control the speed of a cooling fan.
-Whenever one of the fans stalls, the device asserts a FAN FAULT output.
+Whenever a fan stalls, the device asserts a FAN FAULT output.

-The ADM1034 features a THERM I/O. As an input, this measures assertions on the THERM pin.
+The ADM1033 features a THERM I/O. As an input, this measures assertions on the THERM pin.
 As an output, it asserts a low signal to indicate when the measured temperature exceeds the programmed THERM temperature.
-The ADM1034 communicates over an SMBus 2.0 interface.
+The ADM1033 communicates over an SMBus 2.0 interface.
 Its LOCATION input determines which version of SMBus to use, as well as the SMBus address (in fixed and discoverable mode) and the LOCATION bits in the UDID (in ARP-capable mode).